Definition: What Is A Cigar Wrapper?

 - Also Known As: Clarisimo, Double Claro, American Market Selection

 Mostly associated with the American market, these young leaves can range from light blonde to a vibrant green.
 When cultivated, the leaves are usually flash-cured either through a quick-drying process using charcoal fires.
 Traditionally, they were fermented with candlelight, which earned the named “candela”.

-When heart during the drying process, it will lock in the chlorophyll, which gives the distinctive green colour.
+When heated during the drying process, it will lock in the chlorophyll, which gives the distinctive green colour.
 This is why green cigars are often referred to as Candela whilst blonde ones are Double Claro.

 - Also Known As: Connecticut Shade